 Download iMazing software for free from the official website.

-Run setup file and install it on your macOS or Windows PC.
+Run the setup file and install it on your macOS or Windows PC.

 Welcome to iMazing screen will now appear, click on Continue Trial.